No Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 There are no cases of COVID-19 to report in the community in New Zealand today.

-There is one case of COVID-19 to report in recent returnees in managed isolation facilities since the Ministry’s update yesterday.
+There is one new case of COVID-19 to report in recent returnees in a managed isolation facility since the Ministry’s last update yesterday.

 New border cases in New Zealand